jck000/strap30/README.md

 	[/tmp]

-    **  The doc_root directory now named "repos_for_html" is moved into the catalog root, and can be symlinked from the actual document root, or contents can simply be moved to the doc root location once the catalog is created / installed.
-This allows for easier version control of the javascript, css, and related.
+    **  The html doc_root directory now named "repos_for_html" in the template, is copied to the appropriate html docs location by makecat ... using the answers you supply to the following question:

+		SampleHtml? /home/username/www/strap30

+		This by default will *not* add a "repos_for_html" to your catalog directory.
+It will add the following directories and files to your html doc root:

+		css/
+		fonts/
+		images/
+		index.html
+		js/

+		If you are using version control on your catalog, it is recommended to create a directory like "repos_for_html" in the catalog directory, and regularly update it with the contents of your html docs prior to commiting a version.
+Something like and rsync script, cronjob, ic job, or even just:

+		cp -a /home/username/www/strap30/*  /home/username/catalogs/strap30/repos_for_html/

 	*	Templates all use HTML 5 based document.